Gold Leaf

 Our Varieties

 35 acres of Riesling were planted between 2007 and 2010.
-Riesling here expresses more riper fruit with the increased temperatures and deep honeoye loam soil.
+Riesling here expresses riper fruit with the increased temperatures and deep honeoye loam soil.

 Gruner Veltliner Vine in Hector.